Close Menu

 WHAT RESOURCES DO NOT COUNT FOR SSI?

-For SSI purposes, the Social Security Administration does not count:
+Under the SSI rules, the SSA does not count:

 • the home you live in and the land it is on;